About Haakon Fossen

 Professor of geology, University of Bergen

-• Affiliated with the Department of Earth Science, University Museum of Bergen, and Center of Integrated
+• Department of Earth Science and the University Museum of Bergen, University of Bergen.

 • Structural geologist

 • Member of the Geological Society of America (GSA Fellow), American Geophysical Union, AAPG, and the Geological Society of Norway (Norsk Geologisk Forening).